Saturday, June 5, 2021

 Sheet 1:

-It is interesting that the stationing begins on Minot Avenue in Auburn rather than in Portland or Lewiston at either end of the line.
+It is interesting, that the stationing begins on Minot Avenue in Auburn rather than in Portland or Lewiston at either end of the line.
 It is also curious, based on the distance and elevation difference between the starting point and the first two road intersections, that the proposed starting point at station 0+00 appears to be at the intersection with Court Street.
 Shedding light on this is the passage in “Maine’s Fast Electric Railroad, Portland-Lewiston Interurban” by O.R.
 Cummings, confirming this original plan was later changed to have the line run up Poland Road to Fairview Junction on Minot Avenue, which is longer and steeper than the original depicted on this profile and also had to cross Taylor Brook.

 The first stretch shows it running along a “Highway”, which is now known as Manley Road (Court Street extension), and then along Hotel Road, up to a “Road” at station 52+00, being the current Poland Road, which the Interurban would ultimately follow alongside to Fairview Junction on Minot Avenue.